Events, markets and gigs for Katikati/Ōmokoroa/Te Puna/Waihī Beach

 Tauranga Kennel Association - Terrier Club Championship Show: All breeds show at Uretara Domain on October 26.

-The Art of Stitch: An exhibition of embroidery, The Centre’s Boyd Room, October 31– November 3.
+The Art of Stitch: An exhibition showing all techniques of embroidery at The Centre’s Boyd Room, October 31-November 3.
 Thursday to Saturday from 10am-3pm, Sunday 10am-2pm.
 Gold coin.
 Raffles and sales table.

 Pasifika Festival: Nearly 40 groups on the outdoor stage representing nations from all over the Pacific; including Tokelau, Niue, Cook Islands, Tonga, Samoa, Kiribati, Fiji and more.
 Performances, live music and food at Katikati College on November 2 from 10am.
 Gold coin.